 North Dakota families that are faced with a hardship can call the Salvation Army.
-A number of social services and assistance programs are offered for low income families, individuals, seniors, and others who need help.
+A number of social services and assistance programs, including funds for paying rent, free food, energy bill help, and self-sufficiency.
+The services are offered for low income families, individuals, seniors, and others who need help.
 Resources can address a number of needs, such as financial, physical, and spiritual.

 Apply for short term financial assistance in North Dakota.
 Salvation Army resources and services can also provide long term solutions to your hardship.
 Some of the needs that can be met include rent, utility bills, housing, and long term support such as employment services.
 Some of the Salvation Army family services offered can prevent homelessness in the community, provide shelters, ensure people receive the free food and nutrition they need, and offer intake and case management services.

 Emergency rent, financial, and utility bill assistance is offered when a family has no other options available to them and has exhausted all other financial resources.
 Programs can help pay for prescription medications, offer food and gently used clothing, provide funds to pay rent or heating bills when faced with eviction or homelessness, and other aid.

 When you apply for and are enrolled in an emergency program from the Salvation Army, clients will be given one on one attention from a case manager during the process.
 They will work with you on intake, assessment, evaluation, and case management.
 Only after this process is complete, North Dakota families may receive rent or mortgage assistance, payment of utility or heating bills through HeatShare or the TECO Energy Share Fund, food boxes, and referrals and case management.

 The HeatShare program can help with paying heating bills.
 If you are faced with a disconnection during the cold North Dakota winter, this Salvation Army resource can help pay your bills if you have a shut off notice.